HarshPatel5940/HarshPatel5940/README.md

 ## 🔥 Cool Projects

   - [**Discord Helper Bot**](https://github.com/HarshPatel5940/discord-helper-bot) is a Multi-Utility Bot in Typescript by Harsh Patel.
-  - I Love to learn and make API's and play with the Backend so here [**EzMs**](https://github.com/HarshPatel5940/EzMs-Backend) is a Passion Project for exploring the NestJS world and production-ready framework
+  - [**EzMs**](https://github.com/HarshPatel5940/EzMs-Backend) is a Passion Project for exploring the NestJS world and production-ready framework

 ---
 ## 🔗 Socials